daidodo/format-imports-vscode/README.md

     // Disable formatting for files matching glob patterns.
     "excludeGlob": [],

+    // Sort import statements by paths or first names.
+Valid values are 'paths' or 'names'.
+    "sortImportsBy": "paths",

     // Grouping rules for path patterns for imports. {} is the fall-back group.
     "groupRules": ["^react(-dom)?$", "^@angular/", "^vue$", {}, "^[@]", "^[.]"],